Upload files using the JMP add-in¶

 -

-In the Tag Name field, select a tag name and click the Add button.
+In the Tag Name field, select one or more tag names and click the Add button.

 Notes:

-If you want to select multiple tag names at a time, hold down the Shift key and click to select multiple tag names before clicking the Add button.
+- If you want to select multiple tag names at a time, hold down the Shift key and click to select multiple tag names in the list before clicking the Add button.

 If you want to assign the same set of selected tags to selected models for the upload, click the Copy to Models button.